diagridio/catalyst-quickstarts/README.md

 ## Catalyst Quickstarts

-The Diagrid Catalyst Quickstart allows you to more easily create starter Catalyst resources and connect from code.
+The Diagrid Catalyst Quickstart allows you to seamlessly create starter Catalyst resources and connect from code.

 There are 2 support ways to use the quickstart: